 Though rectal and colon cancer have many similarities, treatments are different.
 Due to its location, surgical treatment for rectal cancer is complex, and other treatments are often needed to improve outcomes.
 The experienced team at Colon and Rectal Surgeons of Greater Hartford work with a multidisciplinary tumor board comprised of pathologists, radiologists, and medical and radiation oncologists to assist in managing your rectal cancer care.
 We also offer advanced minimally invasive surgical options for removing the cancerous tissue.
-To discuss your surgical options for rectal cancer, contact the office in Bloomfield, South Windsor, or Plainville, Connecticut, by phone or book online today.
+To discuss your surgical options for rectal cancer, contact the office in Bloomfield, South Windsor, Enfield, or Plainville, Connecticut, by phone or book online today.

 Rectal cancer is a cancer that develops in the rectum, the last portion of your large intestines where your body stores stools before evacuation.
 Because of its location and proximity to other organs, treatment for rectal cancer is more complex than colon cancer.